agent462/sensu-handler-awsdecomm/README.md

 * Decomission of node from Sensu
 * Decomission of node and client from Chef Server
 * Email on failure or success of decommission
+* Handles normal resolve/create keepalive events when decomm is not needed

 Usage and Configuration
 -----------------------